eclab/edisyn/README.md

 #### "Could You Develop a Patch Editor for X?"

 Sure!
 But building a patch editor is a long-term commitment of debugging and maintenance.
+It can't easily be done with a remote person doing the debugging.
 So I only build editors for synths I own (I might sell them long after the editor is stable).
 So if you'd like, say, the Alesis Andromeda to have an editor, all you have to do is gift me an Alesis Andromeda!

 ## Manual